brikis98/yevgeniy-brikman-homepage/_posts/2014-04-09-six-programming-paradigms-that-will.md

 split and concatenated in countless ways to create new programs; remarkably minimal syntax (even more minimal than LISP) that leads to very concise programs; strong meta programming support.
-I found concatenative programming to be an eye opening thought experiment, but I'm not sold on its practicality.
+I found concatenative programming to be an eye-opening thought experiment, but I'm not sold on its practicality.
 It seems like you have to remember or imagine the current state of the stack instead of being able to read it from the variable names in the code, which can make it hard to reason about the code.